vidyut-veedgav/Mathematical-Rings/README.md

-# Mathematical Rings Implementation in Java
+# Mathematical Rings in Java

 ## Overview
 This project implements various mathematical ring structures in Java, providing a robust framework for algebraic computations.
 It includes implementations for different types of rings including integers, polynomials, and matrices.